-34. Are there any proposals to reform employment law in your jurisdiction?
+36. Are there any proposals to reform employment law in your jurisdiction?

-There are ongoing discussions to amend the Labour Organization Law (2011) and the Settlement of Labour Disputes Law (2012), as well as a proposal to enact a new Occupational Safety and Health Law and a Foreign Workers Law.
+There are ongoing discussions to redraft the Labour Organization Law, the Workmen's Compensation Act and the Overseas Employment Law, and to enact the Foreign Workers' Law.

-In 2016, the MLIP published a draft of a Foreign Workers Law, which sought to introduce a work permit system, among many other requirements, applicable only to foreign nationals working in Myanmar.
+In 2016, the MLIP published a draft of a Foreign Workers' Law, which sought to introduce a work permit system, among many other requirements, applicable only to foreign nationals working in Myanmar.
 The draft law, which received a lot of attention from business communities nationwide, has yet to be submitted to the parliament.